iMIS Power Suite - Power Automate Connector

-This article outlines how to work with files stored in panels (or other binary-type data) using the iMIS connector in Power Automate and Logic Apps.
-Learn how to work with file data in iMIS - extract file data from panels, and import files and file metadata into iMIS panels.
+Files stored in panels (or other binary-type data) can be accessed and managed using the iMIS Power Automate Connector and Logic Apps.
+This includes extracting file data from panels and importing files and file metadata into iMIS panels.

-Any input panel field of type "File" or "Binary" which is exposed by the iMIS connector for Power Automate cannot accept raw binary data - it will only accept a JSON object containing the following fields:
+Any input panel field of type File or Binary which is exposed by the iMIS Power Automate Connector cannot accept raw binary data.
+It only accepts a JSON object containing the following fields:

-- MimeType – The MIME type (aka "Content-Type" or "Media Type") for this file - if you are not sure, or the value is dynamic and not able to be determined, use
+• MimeType – The MIME type (aka "Content-Type" or "Media Type") for this file - if you are not sure, or the value is dynamic and not able to be determined, use application/octet-stream.

 Use the Compose action in Power Automate to construct a JSON object and use that as the file input instead of the raw file data: